swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 -   The specification for “Discovery within the Swedish eID Framework” has been deprecated and requirements referring to this document have been updated.

+- A clarification to section 5.2 was made stating that conformant Identity Providers MUST support the HTTP-POST binding.

 **Changes between version 1.2 and version 1.3:**